WebMettle/webmettle.github.io/index.markdown

 <img src="/images/WebMettle-1024x1024-bl-on-wh.jpg" title="WebMettle Systems logo" height="35%" width="35%">

-**MettleCVE** is a vulnerability lookup tool for iPhone that helps Security Remediation Teams access patch information to resolve cybersecurity issues faster.
+**MettleCVE** is a vulnerability lookup tool for iPhone that helps Security Remediation Teams access patch and workaround information to resolve cybersecurity issues faster.
 You can see a quick 35-second demo of the app [here on YouTube][MettleCVEYouTubeDemoURL].

 MettleCVE is a free download from the [Apple App Store][MettleCVEAppURL].